alexanderwallin/nsm/README.md

 Copies a file from a package's repo and writes it to a given destination.
 Omitted arguments are queried using prompts.

-If the `--save` option is specified (at the end), A reference will be stored in a `snippets` collection in package.json.
+If the `--save` option is specified (at the end), a reference will be stored in a `snippets` collection in package.json.

 ```sh
 nsm copy [package] [source] [destination] [--save]